 1. Name the party leader:

 o Conservatives =

 o Labour =

 Liberal Democrats =

 o SNP =

 o PC =

 o DUP =

 o Greens =

-o UKIP =
+○ UKIP =

-2. In the 2016 EU referendum, Leave gained% of votes compared to Remain's
+2. In the 2016 EU referendum, Leave gained % of votes compared to Remains

 %.

-3. 'Initiatives' occur in

-signatures on a petition for a public vote on a proposed new law.
-These are similar to a

-referendum but they are
+3. A Referendum is a

 4. In the 2019 general election the Conservatives won% of seats with% of the

 votes.

 5. In the 2019 general election the Liberal Democrats gained% of seats with%

 of the votes.

 6. Turnout in the 2019 general election (at%) was the highest in years.

+7. A hung parliament is a parliament in which

+Either a minority government or a coalition will then result.
-7. A hung parliament is a parliament in which 8.
-An electoral is a document produced by a political party at election times, stating what policies it intends to implement if it gains power.
-9. An electoral refers to the authority to govern granted by voters to the winning party at an election.
-The suggests that the government may the measures in its election 10.
-Using the briefing document found here https://commonslibrary.parliament.uk/research-briefings/cbp-8749/ , explain what happened to the Labour party in the 2019 election.

-11. Using the briefing document, what impact did BREXIT have on the result of the 2019
+- 8. An electoral ...... is a document produced by a political party at election times, stating what policies it intends to implement if it gains power. - 9.
+An electoral refers to the authority to govern granted by voters to the winning party at an election.
+The suggests that the government may the measures in its election. - 10.
+Using the briefing document found here https://commonslibrary.parliament.uk/research-briefings/cbp-8749/, explain what happened to the Labour party in the 2019 election. - 11.
+Using the briefing document, what impact did BREXIT have on the result of the 2019 General Election?

-General Election?